- Home Furnishings»

 Thank you so much to the many readers who have shared their memory foam mattress experiences and asked more questions in the comments, below.
-This article very much continues with them; and is turning out to be a good online resource on the subject.
+This article continues with them; and is turning out to be a good online resource on the subject.

 It is not an exhaustive resource, however.
 This is just a stop on your research trail about these popular mattresses.

 One last thing...
 You should know that many Doctors, Chiropractors and Therapists are beginning to recommend latex over memory foam as the mattress of choice.
 I talk about that why that is more in the comments, below.
 In fact, when you start browsing the web about this subject, many of them have 'invented' their own latex mattress brands.

 A latex mattress is a really good alternative to a memory foam mattress because they both 'mold' around you like a glove - allowing for pressure point relief; BUT latex also gives support where memory foam does not.
 There are also other reasons to consider a latex mattress.

 Another potentially-good alternative to a typical memory foam mattress for people who really like the feel; is a pocket-coil innerspring with memory foam on top.
 I'll talk more about why they might work in the comments; and you'll also see a couple links.